raspberrypilearning/catch-the-dots/en/step_7.md

 --- task ---

-Play your game twice to check whether your score gets correctly saved as the `high score`{:class="blockdata"}.
+Play your game twice to check whether your score gets correctly saved as the `high score`{:class="block3variables"}.

 --- /task ---